AnimosWorkshop/Sor-Vault/Temuþen/Dictionary.md

 * wonū - to pray
 * xabilū - to gather
 * xalū - to improve
+* xedanū - to unlock
 * xelfū - to discard
 * xofū - to finish
 * zalkū - to slow
 * zalomū - to snow
 	* zalome - snow
 * zavū - to choose
+	* zava - option
 * zastū - to aid
+* zectū - to practice
 * zelþū - to wait
 * zednū - to hurt
 * zefū - to liken